DeMONLab-BioFINDER/karlsson-predict-taupet/README.md

 - specify what input feature block combination you want to test (will be a concatenated list of the input feature block lists you want to use)
 - if needed, also edit the variable names in the input feature blocks so that they match the ones in the dataframe.

-Thereafter, the code is runable directly from the terminal by activating the virtual environment (environment.yml can be used to create a virtual environment named "ml-env"):
+Thereafter, the code is runable directly from the terminal by activating a virtual environment (environment.yml can be used to create a virtual environment named "ml-env"):

 ```console
 source activate "ml-env"